|Project by CampD||posted 01-23-2016 04:20 PM||2529 views||21 times favorited||25 comments|

 His and hers jewelry boxes

 Again, I built them to an early 20th century style.
-I made the case parts thinner than normal to maximize inside space, my thinking is they really aren’t going to get much abuse – well, it’s also what I had in the scrape bin.
+I made the case parts thinner than normal to maximize inside space, my thinking is they really aren’t going to get much abuse – well, it’s also what I had in the scrap bin.
 3/8 quarter-sawn white oak sides joined with corner splines, ¼ floating bottom and full ¼ top.
 The same finishing process was used as was on the cabinet, except it was done after assembly.
 Felt lining and curly maple dividers.
 I haven’t fully decided which style of catches I’ll use yet.